dirandad/lightcamera-openipc/L620/README.md

 4.3.
 Switch On the Camera and Wait 5 minutes.
 The Camera will boot, active network and you should be able to connect on the Camera via telnet.

 4.4.
-Connect to the camera using telnet using `root:xmdhipc` credential
+Connect to the camera using telnet using `root:xmhdipc` credential

 4.5.
 Control that the SD Card is avaiable at `/tmp/mmcblock0/`